Night of Champions (2015): Storylines

 The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 Sting faced Seth Rollins for the WWE World Heavyweight Championship.
 This was his only title match and pay-per-view main event in WWE, as well as his final match in the promotion.

 At SummerSlam, Seth Rollins defeated John Cena to retain the WWE World Heavyweight Championship and win Cena's United States Championship.
-On the August 24 episode of Raw, The Authority attempted to present Rollins with a statue for winning, but instead Sting made his return to the WWE for the first time since the night after WrestleMania 31 and attacked Rollins, challenging Rollins for the WWE World Heavyweight Championship by raising it over his head.
+On the August 24 episode of Raw, The Authority attempted to present Rollins with a statue for winning, but instead Sting made his return to WWE for the first time since the night after WrestleMania 31 and attacked Rollins, challenging Rollins for the WWE World Heavyweight Championship by raising it over his head.
 Triple H then scheduled Rollins to defend the WWE World title against Sting at Night of Champions.
 On the August 31 episode of Raw, Cena invoked his rematch clause to face Rollins for the United States Championship at Night of Champions.

 At SummerSlam, Roman Reigns and Dean Ambrose defeated Bray Wyatt and Luke Harper.
 On the August 24 episode of Raw, during a rematch between both teams, Braun Strowman made his WWE debut, aligning with Wyatt and Harper and attacking Reigns and Ambrose.
 On the August 31 episode of Raw, Strowman made his in-ring debut, defeating Ambrose by disqualification.
 On September 5, a six-man tag team match pitting Wyatt, Harper, and Strowman against Reigns, Ambrose, and a partner of their choice was scheduled for Night of Champions.

 At SummerSlam, Dolph Ziggler and Rusev fought to a double countout.
 On the September 7 episode of Raw, a rematch was scheduled for Night of Champions.

 At SummerSlam, The New Day (Kofi Kingston and Big E, accompanied by Xavier Woods) defeated The Prime Time Players (Titus O'Neil and Darren Young), The Lucha Dragons (Kalisto and Sin Cara), and Los Matadores (Diego and Fernando) in a fatal four-way tag team match to win the WWE Tag Team Championship.
 The next night on Raw, after The New Day defeated The Lucha Dragons, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) returned to WWE and attacked The New Day.
 The next week on Raw, The Dudleyz defeated The New Day.
 The next week on Raw, The New Day were scheduled to defend the titles against The Prime Time Players the next week, and were successful, thus setting up a title match between The New Day and The Dudleyz for Night of Champions.